ritikapatel1410/Python_Libraries/Visualization_Libraries/Visualization_Libraries/Plotly_Scatterplot/README.md

-# Seaborn Visualization Library
+# Plotly Scatterplot Visualization Library

-This contain all the code related to functionality of Seaborn python libraries
+This contain all the code related to functionality of Plotly Scatterplot python libraries

-* draw Bar plot, pointplot, Scatterplot,Violin Plot, BoxPlot etc.
+* draw Scatter plot with mark and line using datafram or arrayetc.
-* set frame, color, hue on graph
+* set marker and line colour,size,width and other properties
 * set title and axislabel color, font size, style etc.